CassandraSehic/mywebclass-agile-docs/documentation/project_documentation.md

 3. User Stories:
    - Define user stories and other important features, and prioritize them based on their importance to the user.
 Use the user stories to create the backlog.
 4. Task Management:
    - Assign tasks to team members, define the task requirements, estimate the effort needed, and track the progress.
 Use GitHub Project Management.
+Team will communicate in person during class time and arranged meetings as neccessary, through discord, and with comments in GitHub.
 5. Continuous Integration and Deployment:
    - Implement a continuous integration and deployment process to automate the testing and deployment of the website.
 6. Quality Assurance: